lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab1.md

 ## Outside resources

-On this assignment, there are no restrictions on the use of outside resources for help in any way, including AI tools like ChatGPT.
-The main challenge of this assignment is using `git` and the autograder system, not writing the C code.
+On this assignment, you may not use the the internet or generative AI such as ChatGPT to solicit solutions to the programming part of the assignment.
+If you are having trouble writing your program, please go to lab (Fridays, 12-4 in Roberts 111) or post in Discord to get help.

-However, please do not post your completed C code on Discord for those who would like to write the code themselves without hints.
+However, you may use those resources for help with navigating the Linux terminal, using vim, and using git, although you may get better answers to your questions by going to lab or posting on Discord anyway.

 ## Learning outcomes
 * Make sure that your `git` repository is set up correctly.
 * Stage, commit, and tag the state of your repository.
 * Use prepocessor directives (e.g., `#include`, `#define`).
 * Get input from the console.
-* Do a basic calculation.
+* Do a basic calculation in C.
 * Print and format output.
 * Become familiar with the autograder for labs.